Kath Pettingill: Death

+Pettingill died from complications of dementia on 1 August 2026, at the age of 91.

 In popular culture

 A biography of her life, The Matriarch: The Kathy Pettingill Story, was written by Adrian Tame and published in 1996.
 As of 2007, Pettingill was living in Venus Bay, Gippsland, Victoria.

 In the 2011 miniseries Killing Time, Pettingill is a major character, played by Kris McQuade.

-Fictionalized versions of Pettingill, as the character Janine "Smurf" Cody, have appeared in both the 2010 Australian film Animal Kingdom portrayed by Jacki Weaver, and the 2016 TNT television show of the same name portrayed by Ellen Barkin.
+Fictionalised versions of Pettingill, as the character Janine "Smurf" Cody, have appeared in both the 2010 Australian film Animal Kingdom portrayed by Jacki Weaver.
 Weaver was nominated for an Academy Award in the Best Supporting Actress category for her performance.

+In the 2016 TNT television show of the same name, Pettingill was portrayed by Ellen Barkinas "Smurf".